AlexDawes-01/AlexDawes-Engineering_Portfolio/_posts/2025-05-10-Portfolio-Intro.md

 layout: post
 ---
 This portfolio showcases the engineering projects I have undertaken during my time studying for an MEng in Mechanical Engineering at the University of Birmingham, as well as my work as a Research and Development Engineer at Cocoon Carbon, a steel slag startup.
-There, I work with engineers and scientists in developing a novel slag upcycling process, wjich in my time at the company has gone from TRL 4 to TRL 7.
+There, I work with engineers and scientists in developing a novel slag upcycling process, which in my time at the company has gone from TRL 4 to TRL 7.

 <b>About me:</b>
 I'm a passionate engineer, driven by a deep curiosity for how things work and a desire to solve real-world problems.